 010 - I started in elementary school, about 1974.
-I've been earning with my talent from that age of 19.
+I've been earning with my talent from the age of 19.

 020 - While open to almost all paying assignments, most jobs are from women who wish to create a pin up or calendar for their someone special.
 These range from fully clothed to lingerie to nude photos.
 I have created portraits, posters, single and multi-page calendars, flip books and many other unique gifts.
 I also receive many requests from beginning models to assist with the creation of their portfolio.
 Fashion, glamour, swimsuit/intimate apparel, and figure work are all staples.
 I do not "create" portfolios.
 A portfolio should never be shot by a single studio.
 My recommendation to models just starting out is to gather a few good images and bring these to a reputable agency.
 The agency may have very different ideas from what the model or her photographer's have.